 Read more about the project on The Dallas Observer.

-Learn about bridge inspection technology on the Giatec blog.
+More information about modern bridge inspection technologies, visit the Giatec blog.